ravenlocke/mis/README.md

 or (2) as few members as possible.
 The rest of this document will go into how to install and use `mis`, as well as giving some example use-cases where this is useful.

-If you do use this tool, please cite it (formatting for alternative citation schemes can be found [here](https://doi.org/10.5281/zenodo.3384133)):
+If you do use this tool, please support us by citing the initial release:

 > David J. Skelton.
 (2019, September 2). mis (Version 0.1.0).
 Zenodo. http://doi.org/10.5281/zenodo.3384133